 Sexual anatomy is also often presented as only about genitals because sexual anatomy presentations tend to privilege reproduction above pleasure and cultural thinking about sexuality often isn’t very holistic or sophisticated.
 Let’s face it: we also live in a world where it’s considered a lot more socially acceptable to frame sexual anatomy as reproductive than as the parts that can bring us sexual pleasure.
 We can talk about cute babies-to-be at the dinner table with Grandma: we can rarely say the same about knee-knocking orgasms or dizzy arousal.

-We're used to sexual anatomy being framed as male or female, but we're not going to do it that way this time.
-We don't need to, we'd rather not, and in the context of pleasure, it makes more sense not to go that route.
-With reproduction, biological sex is pretty relevant.
-With pleasure-based anatomy?
-Not so much.
-You know if what you’ve got is a penis or most like a penis; if you’ve got a vulva or what is most like a vulva.
-They look different enough most of the time: you don’t need us to dictate your sex or gender to you to know that stuff.
+You might be used to sexual anatomy being framed as male or female, but as we usually don't, we're not going to do it that way this time, either.
+We don't need to, we'd rather not, and in the context of pleasure, it makes much more sense not to go that route.
+This shouldn't be a big deal.
+After all, you know if what you’ve got is a penis or most like a penis; if you’ve got a vulva or what is most like a vulva.
+They look different enough most of the time: you don’t need us to assign sex or gender to know that stuff.